Course Outline

 - Summary and Conclusions

-- American College of Obstetricians and Gynecologists (ACOG) Current Guidelines for Identifying Preeclampsia
+- Current Guidelines for Identifying Preeclampsia

 - What conclusions can be made regarding the clinical use of biomarkers to identify and diagnose PE?